stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 </div>

-Outputting these variables is only the start, if you want to format or manipulate them before adding them to the template have a read of the [Formating, Modifying and Casting Variables](casting) documentation.
+Outputting these variables is only the start, if you want to format or manipulate them before adding them to the template have a read of the [formatting, modifying and casting variables](casting) documentation.

 <div class="alert" markdown="1">
 Some of the following only apply when you have the `CMS` module installed.
 If you're using the `Framework` alone, this